seng637-Winter/seng637-a2-ChummyO/seng637-a2-team_number.md

 // including the input partitions you have designed
 ## Range Class
-The test range of -50 and 60 will be used for most test cases.
+The test range of -50.0 to 60,0 will be used for most test cases.
 Depending on the test case, additional test ranges were created for more specific test case scenarios.

 #### **Table 1.** Boundary Value Testing - Domain Table for Range Class
 | Boundary Value (BVT) Notation      | Value      |